 Power to remove a rooming accommodation resident fact sheet

-968.1 kB Download
+840.7 kB Download

-This fact sheet refers to residents living in rooming accommodation such as boarding houses, supported accommodation, or off-campus student accommodation who have signed a Rooming accommodation agreement (Form R18) with their provider/agent and are covered under the Residential Tenancies and Rooming Accommodation Act 2008 (the Act).
+This fact sheet refers to residents living in rooming accommodation such as boarding houses, supported accommodation, or off-campus student accommodation who have signed a Rooming accommodation agreement (Form R18) with their provider and are covered under the Residential Tenancies and Rooming Accommodation Act 2008 (the Act).

-When can a provider/agent remove a resident?
+When can a provider remove a resident?

 • the date for leaving has passed and the resident is still there, and